Sembium

-Sembium is a Neighbourhood in Chennai, near to Perambur and a developed residential area in North Chennai, a metropolitan city in Tamil Nadu, India, located at an altitude of 9 m above mean sea level.
+Sembium is a neighbourhood in Chennai, near to Perambur and a developed residential area in North Chennai, a metropolitan city in Tamil Nadu, India, located at an altitude of 9 m above mean sea level.
 Sembium was a municipality (Sembium-Ayanavaram municipality) until it was annexed by Chennai.
-Sembium Post office is situated in Teeds Garden fourth street.
-Sembium Police station is located on Paper Mills road.

 Location

 Sembium is located near Moolakadai, Perambur, Thiru.
 Vi.
 Ka.
 Nagar, (Kolathur, Chennai), Agaram, Peravallur, Jawahar Nagar, Ayanavaram, Periyar Nagar, Vyasarpadi, Erukkancheri, Kodungaiyur, Madhavaram and Ponniammanmedu.
 It is well connected by train and bus transports.
 It is very close to Perambur railway station, Perambur Carriage Works railway station and Moolakadai Junction.

 Demographics

 As per Census of India 2011, the total population of Sembium was 46,250.
 Out of this, the male population contributed 22,896 whereas the female population was 23,354.
 Out of this, 5,471 (males: 2,661 and females: 2,810) were Scheduled Castes and 139 (males: 74 and females: 65) were Scheduled Tribes.
 The population of children below 6 years of age was 4,779 (males: 2,454 and females: 2,325).
 Literates of Sembium constituted 37,254 (males: 19.232 and females: 18,022).